-CHAPTER 1: Introduction to risk and risk management in organizational operations
+CHAPTER 1: An introduction of risk and risk management in organizational operations

-This chapter introduces students to understand the basic concepts related to risk, types of risk, causes of risk of the organization, risk chain and characteristics of the risks in terms of integration international.
+This chapter helps students understand the basic concepts related to risk, types of risk, causes of risk of the organization, risk chain and characteristics of the risks in terms of integration international.
 Students also need to understand the risk management function within an organization: Define the mission, programmed operations risk management, risk analysis, control and risk financing.

-Texts and readings for the chapter:
+References for the chapter:

 Phan Kim Chien (2010), Lecture of “Risk and crisis Management”, Faculty of Management Science, Chapter 1.